949.394.1714 a.sansone@me.com

 And it’s time for that scratch on the vinyl that keeps skipping and repeating “it takes practice”.

 You got this!
 Ready to step up to the plate and take another swing?
-Check out the research here if you’re still not convinced.
+Check out the research here if more curious now than you were at the beginning of this post.

 Rapidfire Research on Meditation